hellenike/textbook/docs/topics/nouns/index.md

 #### Third declension

 The third declension also contains nouns of all three genders: masculine, feminine, and neuter.
 The third declension is sometimes called the "consonant declension" because most nouns in this declension have stems ending in a consonant.
-Because of linguistic
+Because of linguistic changes to different kinds ofstems, there is a variety of patterns that you will need to become familiar with over time.
+Here we introduce just the basic pattern of endings that signify the third declension.

 For masculine or feminine third-declension nouns: